 Yusuf Jeffers

-How to do it: Stand with feet hip-width apart and kettlebell in the front racked position on left side, meaning elbow bent and weight at shoulder.
+in a ton of different ways.
+To get started, try this beginner kettlebell workout: Stand with feet hip-width apart and kettlebell in the front racked position on left side, meaning elbow bent and weight at shoulder.
 Lift left leg, bending knee 90 degrees.
 Hold for 3 seconds.
 Then step foot back down.
 Repeat on right side.
 Continue alternating.

 2. Single-Leg Deadlift to Reach